vedku/School/Mock Pre-Release/task1/README.md

--change days of the week to integers so we can ditch the while loop error statement in favour of an int(input)\n -add rates for days of the week
+-change days of the week to integers so we can ditch the while loop error statement in favour of an int(input) -add rates for days of the week